13th Annual School of Architecture Steel Deck Competition

 A total of $2400 will be awarded to the winning teams - $1000 for the First Place Team, $800 for the Second Place Team, $600 for the Third Place Team.

-EPIC Metals Corporation is sponsoring a reception at the SoArch Spring Lecture Series on Monday, 10 April 2017 in the CFA Great Hall at which time, the winners will be announced.
-The top five teams will be notified prior to the event and will be required to be in attendance to receive their public recognition.
+EPIC Metals Corporation is sponsoring a reception at the SoArch Spring Awards Gala from 3:00 - 5:00pm on Wed, 11 April 2018 in the CFA Great Hall at which time, the winners will be announced.
+The top five teams will be notified prior to the event and will be required to be in attendance to be publicly recognized.